Predicting the Mpemba Effect Using Machine Learning: Machine Learning Methods

 Nevertheless, linear regression is useful for two reasons.
 Firstly, the MSLE can be compared to other methods, giving information about their accuracy.
 Secondly, the values of the fit parameters $c_{j}$ can be used as a crude approximation of the importance of each category of data for predicting $|a_2|$.

 The fit parameters are given in Tab.~\ref{tab:correlations}.
 We also quote the correlation coefficents which correspond to an even simpler model.
-Note that because the linear regression in the fit was performed by minimizing the MSLE rather than the least squares, ordinary relations between correlation coefficients and linear fit parameters do not apply.
+Note that because the linear regression in the fit was performed by minimizing the MSLE rather than the least squares, the regression coefficients are not the same as multivariate correlation coefficients.